cabo/ace-aif/draft-ietf-ace-aif.md

 As discussed, in this case the object identifier is specialized as a text string giving a relative URI (local-part as absolute path on the server serving as enforcement point).
-The permission set is specialized to a single number by the following steps:
+The permission set is specialized to a single number `REST-method-set` by the following steps:

 * The entries in the table that specify the same local-part are merged into a single entry that specifies the union of the permission sets.